DavidRConnell/latex_documentation/README.md

 document as well as elements within documents, like floats.
 This package generates tex files based on an rc file, leaving you to worry only about the documents content.
-Additionally, any template sty package can be used and, with a LaTeX background, new packages can be created from those provided.
+Additionally, any template class can be used and, with a LaTeX background, new classes can be created from those provided.

 ## Installation